DNK90/neosample/README.md

 > A Flask server which provides api to get necessary data such as transaction info or address's balance.
 For more information please read code in **api/app.py**
 - Neon-js is using this project for checking wallet balances therefore we must have it in order to invoke a transaction
-- Note: I will create pull request for this, but in the mean time, just modify the following in order to make it work with private network.
 - create ```docker-compose.yml``` file with the following content:
 ```yaml
 version: "3"